Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How are encumbrances such as maritime liens and mortgages registered in your jurisdiction and what are the effects of registration?

-The Netherlands is a party to no international conventions on maritime liens and mortgages.
+The Netherlands is not a party to any of the conventions on maritime liens and mortgages.
 Further, Dutch law does not recognise the concept of maritime liens and therefore provides no mechanism by which such a lien can be enforced.
 Pursuant to Article 10:136 of the Civil Code, it should be determined to what extent the rights of lien – which may exist under the foreign law applicable to the contract – fit into the Dutch legal system.
-A maritime lien can, for example, be transformed into a right of retention (ie, a right to withhold goods).
+A maritime lien can, for example, be transformed into a right of retention (ie, a right to withhold the goods).
 Such right cannot be registered.

 Securable claims and priority